bongnv/blog/content/blog/2020-05-03-publish-npm-with-semantic-release.md

 description: I used semantic-release to speed up the handy work when publishing npm packages.
 ---

 I have been writing a coupe of [NPM packages](https://www.npmjs.com/) recently and publishing those NPM packages was quite manual and repetitive.
-If bumping versions, changelog and Github releases are included, the amount of manual work will cost plenty of time.
+Including bumping versions, changelog and Github releases, the amount of manual work will cost plenty of time.
 It could easily take up to 30 minutes to have a nicely published NPM package.
 I then googled the problem and found [`sementic-release`](https://github.com/semantic-release/semantic-release).
-The tool is very handy and it also provides a bunch of cool features due to its plugins system.
+The tool is very handy as it provides a bunch of cool features due to its plugins system.

-`semantic-release` supports CI workflow as well as local workflow.
-The following would give you some ideas how I used it via local workflow.
+`semantic-release` supports CI workflow as well as local workflow; however, I only used it with a local workflow.

 ## Installation

-In order to start using `semantic-release`, you will need to setup both NPM token as well as Github token as environment variables.
+In order to start using `semantic-release`, you will need to setup both NPM token as well as Github token in environment variables.
 I store them in one of my dotfiles for convenience.
 An example of my `.localrc`:

 ```bash
 export GH_TOKEN=someveryrandomgithubtoken
 export NPM_TOKEN=anothersuperrandomnpmtoken
 ```

 If you not sure how to generate those tokens, [`semantic-release-cli`](https://github.com/semantic-release/cli) can help to generate them in few minutes and initialize configurations for a project.
-I used it in my first project to get tokens and be familiar with the tool.
-I then no longer use it as it keeps asking passwords and MFA token:
+I used it in my first project to get tokens and to be familiar with the tool.
+I then no longer use it as it keeps asking passwords and MFA token which is inconvenient:

 ```bash
 yarn global add semantic-release-cli